gauchm/mlstream/docs/source/usage/usage.rst

 Training
 --------
-For training, create an :python:`Experiment` with the path to the data folder, specify a run directory to store results, start and end date, the training basins, and forcing and static basin attributes.
+For training, create an :python:`Experiment` with the path to the data folder, specify a run directory to store results, start and end date, the training basins, forcing and static basin attributes, and input sequence length.
+Further, you can specify if the target to predict can take negative values (:python:`allow_negative_target=True`).
+E.g., when you predict discharge, this should be :python:`False`, but when you predict the error of another model's discharge prediction, it should be :python:`True` (since the other model can be off in both directions).
 Then, set the model to use for training, and start training with :python:`exp.train()`:

 .. code-block:: python